dev-dominick/portfolio-page/README.md

 ## Description

 I was tasked with designing a personal portfolio using HTML and CSS.
+I have updated my portfolio with projects I have done recently.

 ## Table of Contents